Cellpic Sunday—The Kaua‘i ʻukulele Festival

 April 2025.

-The festival stage was conveniently located in the food court area, and we thought it would be a good opportunity to have lunch while listening to some ukulele music.
+The festival stage was conveniently located in the food court, and we thought it would be a good opportunity to have lunch while listening to ʻukulele music.
 When we arrived, the bands were between sets, so we picked one of the several food vendors to order lunch and took our place in two of the very few empty seats in the court.

-I encourage fellow bloggers to create their own Cellpic Sunday posts.
-I never assign a specific theme to this feature—the primary rule is that the photo must be captured with a cell phone, iPad, or other mobile device.
-The second rule: link your challenge response to this post or leave a comment here with a link to your post.
-Oh, and there’s no penalty if you don’t post it on a Sunday.
+I invite fellow bloggers to join in by creating their own Cellpic Sunday posts.
+There’s no set theme.
+The first rule is that your photo must be captured with a cell phone, iPad, or other mobile device.
+The second rule is simple: link your challenge response to this post or drop a comment here with your link so others can find it.
+And remember, despite the name, there’s no penalty for sharing on a day other than Sunday.

 John Steiner